 I was born in 1963 in North London, England.

 My interest in all things electrical and mechanical started long before I left school.
-My favourite subjects were Physics and Metalwork and not a lot else !
+My favourite subjects were Physics, Metalwork and not a lot else !

-I am now married to a wonderful person and we have three children, six grandchildren and a west highland terrier !
+In 1982 I married a wonderful person and we now have three children, six grandchildren and a west highland terrier !

-I started work at 16 as a printer and soon learnt to repair the machines myself, I also started doing the factory wiring and so on.
-After a few job changes, all in printing, I started working for my brother and his wife in their craft oriented greetings card company, again in the print side of the business.
+I started work at 16 as a printers mate and soon learnt to operate and repair the machines myself, I also started doing the factory wiring, repairs and so on.
+After a few job changes, all in printing, I started working for my brother and his wife in their craft oriented greetings card company “Craft Creations Ltd”, again in the print side of the business.

-Thirteen years later (2007), I am now the production manager and run a large print room with eleven staff and a vast range of machinery.
-I have now progressed to building custom machines using PLC controls and compressed air drive with four successes to date, a twin head bag sealer, a massive ten station suction feed collator, a sheetfed inkjet barcode printer for coding the reverse side of their range of peeloff stickers and a card creasing machine.
+Thirteen years later (2007), I am now the production manager in the same place and run a large print room with eleven staff and a vast range of machinery.
+I have now progressed to building custom machines using PLC controls and compressed air drive with four successes to date, a twin-head bag sealer, a massive ten station suction feed collator, a sheetfed inkjet barcode printer for coding the reverse side of their range of peel-off stickers and a card creasing machine.

 I enjoy building things that do not have clear-cut designs.
 They require the maximum use of my ingenuity and resourcefulness which leads to great satisfaction when complete.